For links to the chapter A

 Project title: Colour and colour vision with Ostwald, device, and elementary colours -

-Antagonistic colour-vision model and properties for many applications
+Antagonistic colour-vision model TUBJND and properties for many applications

-There will be 26 corresponding image parts (S), each with 10 figure pages.
+There are 26 image parts (S), each with 10 figure pages.

 Structure, content, and order of files and figures on the example chapter